TCarlson29/Financial-Advisor/doc/plan.md

 ## Learning Goals
 * Front-end development with React/Node/Vue/etc.
-* Server implementations in Java or some other PLs
+* Server implementations in Java or some other PLs (Linux server most likely; FastAPI if Python server)
 * Money handling skills and algorithms
 * Back-end development with new PLs (Rust, etc.)

 ## Feature Goals
 * Essential
-    * OCR implementation and pages to manually enter past income and expenses
+    * pages to manually enter past income and expenses
     * Show a chart of percentage expenses by expense category
-    * Server to hold expense data
-    * Dashboard for navigation
+    * Dashboard for navigation (using Vue)
 * Nice-to-Have
+    * OCR implementation
     * Automatically calculate supposed wealth and compare it to a user statement of wealth to alert for unaccounted incomes/expenditures
     * Comparison to a statistic based/user desired normal expense chart, and highlight overspending/underspending per category.
     * Calculators to simulate future wealth if investments are made (stocks, savings, etc.)
+    * Server to hold expense data
     * Login/Account feature using server
 * Stretch
     * Web-scraping for stock information to recommend investment options with liquid assets